tommcn/tommcn.github.io/content/blog/how-does-tls-work.md

 ## What is TLS

 Basically, **TLS provides encryption for communication between two peers**.
 TLS is used when web browsers load a secure webpage and even when you send an email or use VoIP software.
-Many protocols rely on TLS: HTTPS, SFTP, SMTP… (basically most protocols that has an “S” for secure in its name).
+Many protocols rely on TLS: HTTPS, SFTP, SMTP… (basically most protocols that have an “S” for secure in their name).
 TLS provides a secure communication channel that is free of tampering and snooping.

 ![Photo by [Markus Spiske](https://unsplash.com/@markusspiske?utm_source=medium&utm_medium=referral) on [Unsplash](https://unsplash.com?utm_source=medium&utm_medium=referral)](https://cdn-images-1.medium.com/max/11520/0*g-u8XnVc7abfIlbH)*Photo by [Markus Spiske](https://unsplash.com/@markusspiske?utm_source=medium&utm_medium=referral) on [Unsplash](https://unsplash.com?utm_source=medium&utm_medium=referral)*